spollard/josh-works.github.io/_posts/2019-05-09-turing_prework_01_intro.md

 permalink: turing-backend-prep-01-intro
 ---

-This is the first of a several-part series.
-I'm converting [this gist](https://gist.github.com/josh-works/ac68a974cb9e0d73d663ea6c8cf3e8d8) into a series of pages, cleaning up the formatting, making it a bit more bite-sized and re-doing/adding some video walk-throughs.

-If you're impatient with the pace at which this guide is being published, read the above gist.
-Otherwise, sit tight and I'll publish the rest soon.

 This guide is a work-in-progress, so I hope you will reach out if you get stuck on anything.
 I'm in the Turing slack as `@josh_t`, or ping me via email at `thompsonjoshd` + google's popular email service.
 Or, get your Github practice on by [opening an issue](https://github.com/josh-works/josh-works.github.io/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) on the Github repo that backs this website.

 If you are working through this guide, and have a problem/hit a snag/get stuck/get really frustrated _I'd like to hear from you_.